fresh-minds/functional-matchmaking-kata/readme.md

       Hosts should be as low-latency as possible.
       Only hosts with canHost = true should be selected.

-### Story 2 - Balancing games
+### Story 2 - Game sizes

     As a server
-    When I have a pool of players waiting for a free for all deathmatch Then players in the game should be of roughly the same skill level
+    When I form free for all deathmatches
+    Then the games should have the proper number of players.

     Accept:
-      Minimise the standard deviation of skill between players Games should be between 2 and 6 players.
+      Games should be between 2 and 6 players.
       When the total amount of players <2, no games should be created

 ### Story 3 - Friends play together

     As a server
-    When I form teams
+    When I form free for all deathmatches
-    Then players who are partied together should be in the same Game
+    Then players who are partied together should be in the same game

+    Accept:
+       Players with inPartOfPlayer set with the ID of another player, should be in the game with that player